This map shows the projects that collectively replace SR 99's old route through Seattle.

 The Federal Highway Administration (FHWA) is responsible for ensuring that the viaduct replacement projects meet federal regulations.

-The Washington State Department of Transportation (WSDOT) owns SR 99 and the viaduct.
+The Washington State Department of Transportation (WSDOT) owns SR 99.
 The agency is responsible for highway inspections and major maintenance, and for ensuring that state regulations are followed.

 King County is responsible for implementing transit changes and improvements associated with the program.